soartech/new-goal-system-4/ngs-4_0_0/NGS_4_0.md

 [ngs-create-goal-by-operator <state> MyGoalType $NGS_GB_ACHIEVE <new-goal> <supergoal> { goal-attr-1 val1 goal-attr-2 val2 ... } preferences]
 ```

-Because the production creates an operator preference, it's right hand side changes will be o-supported.
+Because the production creates an operator, its right-hand side changes will be o-supported (more accurately, NGS creates the goal via an operator apply behind the scenes).
 Unlike with the i-supported version, you do not have to bind to the goal pool on the left hand side.
 The operator application productions in the NGS library do that for you.
 Here is how the two i-supported productions above might look if they used o-supported goals:

 ```
 # Standalone goal construction